masterex1000/raylib-cmake-template/README.md

 From the root project directory run

+(Note: you may need to delete libs/raylib before running)

 ```bash
 git init # If not already initalized
 git submodule add --depth 1 -- https://github.com/raysan5/raylib libs/raylib